Silphium: Identity and extinction

 The identity of silphium is highly debated.
 Without a surviving sample, no genetic analysis can be made.
-It is generally considered to belong to the genus Ferula as an extinct or living species.
-The extant plants Thapsia gummifera, Ferula tingitana, Ferula narthex, Ferula drudeana, and Thapsia garganica have been suggested as possible identities.
+It is generally considered to belong to the genera Ferula or Thapsia as an extinct or living species.
+The extant plants Ferula tingitana, Ferula narthex, Ferula drudeana, Thapsia gummifera, and Thapsia garganica have been suggested as possible matches.
 Ferula drudeana, an endemic species found in Turkey, is considered a strong candidate for silphium based on several unusual shared features, such as the plant morphology, yellow foliage of mature plants, slow growth, resistance to cultivation from seed, and phytochemistry, including its production of an aromatic, spice-like gum resin with properties similar to those reported for silphium.
 However, F. drudeana belongs to a lineage from the southern Caspian Sea region with no known connection to eastern Libya.
 This species is also considered highly imperiled, with few surviving populations, and threats posed by overharvesting for use as an aphrodisiac.

 Theophrastus mentioned silphium as having thick roots covered in black bark, about one cubit (48 cm) long, with a hollow stalk, similar to fennel, and golden leaves like those of celery.